 - Ally: Ally offers an 11-month No Penalty Certificate of Deposit that comes with a fixed rate.
-The account allows depositors to withdraw the full balance and interest any time after the first six days of funding the CD, whereas standard CDs come with a penalty of 60 days’ interest.
+The account allows depositors to withdraw the full balance and interest any time after the first six days of funding the CD, whereas standard CDs come with a penalty of up to 120 days’ interest.

 - Bank of America: Bank of America offers a nine-month Risk-Free CD that requires a $5,000 minimum opening deposit.
 The early withdrawal penalty is waived after six days of the account term or the first six days following any partial withdrawal.